mentalist9900/hypeflow/README.md

-# HypeFlow - Solana NFT Marketplace
+# HypeFlow - Solana NFT DEX

 A modern platform for browsing, tracking, and minting Solana NFTs.